Zico56/raspberry-gt500/README.md

 # raspberry-gt500
-Project for animating and lighting up a scale modele (Revell Shelby GT500 2010) with a raspberry pi
+Project for animating and lighting up a scale model (Revell Shelby GT500 2010) with a raspberry pi

 # Power supply
 | Component | Voltage |